spupyrev/swcv/README.md

 Basic Setup and Usage Information
 --------

-The system can be accessed via command-line or web interfaces.
+The system comes as a command line tool or via web interface.
 It can also be used as a java library.

-###Command-line usage:
+###Command line usage:

 1. Install [Java SE Runtime Environment 8+](http://www.oracle.com/technetwork/java/javase/downloads/index.html)